ShivGopal20/ShivGopal20.github.io/FinalProject-Group45.markdown

 <embed type="text/html" src="/Interactive_barchart4.html" width="1000" height="700">

-As mentioned earlier, we have created an annual interactive figure, which shows a small difference.
+As earlier, we have created an annual interactive figure, which shows a small difference.
 This further underscores shows effectiveness of the holiday season efforts, which have proven to be a significant factor in the positive change.
 This can be seen in the comparison between the whole year of 2022 and 2023, where the change is relatively smaller than the change seen during the holiday season of 2022 and 2023.
 This good change should motivate the government to continue such initiatives.

 <embed type="text/html" src="/Interactive_barchart3.html" width="1000" height="700">